-For the quarterly period ended July 31, 2017
+For the quarterly period ended January 31, 2018

+or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [] For the transition period from to Commission file number: 1-08266 U.S. GOLD CORP.
-(Formerly known as Dataram Corporation) (Exact name of registrant as specified in its charter) Nevada 22-1831409 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1910 E. Idaho Street, Suite 102-Box 604, Elko, NV (Address of principal executive offices) (Zip Code) (800) 557-4550 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-[X] Yes [] No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-[X] Yes [] No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 []

+For the transition period from \\\\\\ to \\\\\

+Commission file number: 1-08266

+U.S. GOLD CORP.

+(Exact name of registrant as specified in its charter)

+Nevada (State or other jurisdiction of

+incorporation or organization)

+1910 E. Idaho Street, Suite 102-Box 604, Elko, NV

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+[X] Yes [] No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+[X] Yes [] No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check One):

+Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] Smaller reporting company [X] Emerging growth Company [ ]

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-(Check One): See definition of "accelerated filer," "large accelerated filer," "smaller reporting company" and "Emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Emerging growth Company [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [X] No Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Common Stock (\$.001 par value): As of September 13, 2017, there were 12,399,714 shares outstanding.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [X] No

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Common Stock (\$0.001 par value): As of March 16, 2018, there were 17,352,084 shares outstanding.

+(I.R.S.
+Employer Identification No.)

+(Zip Code)